Dan Grayson: College career

 Grayson played college football at Wenatchee Valley College in 1986 as a wingback.
 He then joined the Washington State Cougars of Washington State University as a walk-on in 1987.
 After Grayson made a "spectacular" forced fumble in spring practice, head coach Dennis Erickson shouted, “Grayson!
 I’ll tell you what, you’re on scholarship right now!”
 Grayson became a starter at middle linebacker in 1988 and was a two-year letterman from 1988 to 1989.
 He was a first-team All-Pac-10 selection at linebacker his senior year in 1989.

 Professional career

 Grayson was selected by the Pittsburgh Steelers in the seventh round, with the 182nd overall pick, of the 1990 NFL draft.
 He officially signed with the team on July 11, 1990.
 He was waived on August 20, 1990.

 Grayson signed with the San Francisco 49ers on March 18, 1991.
 He was waived by the 49ers on August 21, 1991.

-Grayson played in seven games for the with the Saskatchewan Roughriders of the Canadian Football League in 1992, recording 19 defensive tackles, four special teams tackles, and one sack.
+Grayson played in seven games with the Saskatchewan Roughriders of the Canadian Football League in 1992, recording 19 defensive tackles, four special teams tackles, and one sack.